Introduction

 Complete instructions for completing the response are in the form's Help.
 Here is the RI strip followed by an example response.

-GYX WEATHER/DATE (MM-DD-YYYY)/TIME (HHMML OR HHMMZ)/CALL SIGN/SPOTTER ID (or NA) /SOURCE (Amateur Radio, Trained Spotter, Media, Public Service Radio, Other 3rd Party, Direct Messaging)/LOCATION (Road, Town) /STATE (ME, NH, OA)/CURRENT WEATHER (Relevant info, be brief)/SNOW, SLEET (Inches or NA, if storm total add * e.g. 2.6 or 3.5*) /ICE ACCRETION (Inches or NA)/RAINFALL (Inches or NA, if storm total add * e.g. 2.6 or 3.5*)/HAIL SIZE (Inches or NA)/WIND DIRECTION & SPEED (AAA@MPH)/STORM DAMAGE (Wind, flooding, ice jams, other details)/MODE(Personal Observation, FM Repeate.
-Winlink, DMR, Direct Messaging.
+GYX-CAR WEATHER/DATE (MM-DD-YYYY)/TIME (HHMML)/CALL SIGN/SPOTTER ID (or NA) /SOURCE (Amateur Radio, Trained Spotter, Media, Public Service Radio, Other 3rd Party, Direct Messaging) /LOCATION (Road, Town; MGRS or USNG optional)/STATE & CWA (e.g. NH GYX, ME CAR, MA OA)/CURRENT WEATHER (Relevant info such as Temp, Barometer, Cloud Cover or Type.
+Be brief.)/SNOW, SLEET (inches or NA; if storm total add ST e.g. 2.6 or 3.5ST)/ICE ACCRETION (inches or NA) /RAINFALL (inches or NA, if storm total add ST e.g. 2.6 or 3.5ST)/HAIL SIZE (Inches or NA) /WIND DIRECTION & SPEED (AAA MPH - if applicable add the gust value e.g. NNE 7 21G) /STORM DAMAGE (Wind, flooding, ice jams, other details)/MODE(Personal Observation, FM Repeater, Winlink, DMR, Direct Messaging.
 For others leave blank)/NET (Name of radio net or other e.g. email, Slack)//

 Radio Relay International Standard RI Strips